 This park is a premier saltwater fishing destination along Florida's east coast, favorited by anglers who fish from the jetties.
 Two museums provide a history of the area.
-Visitors can enjoy three miles of beautiful beaches that provide swimming, shelling, surfing and sunbathing.
+Three miles of beautiful beaches provide swimming, shelling, surfing and sunbathing.
 Sea turtles use these beaches for nesting in the summer.
-Visitors can relax with a stroll down the mile-long Hammock Trail.
-Park Location: 9700 South Highway A1A Melbourne Beach FL 32951
+Relax with a stroll down the mile-long Hammock Trail.

+Park Location: 9700 S A1A Melbourne Beach, FL 32951

-(129) St. Sebastian River Preserve State Park
+(29) St. Sebastian River Preserve State Park